jackcahalane/azure-fundamentals-notes/README.md

 Any **Azure Disks** that are attached to a VM will not be deleted if its VM is deleted.

-You still continue to accruse charges for the Azure storage needed for the VM's OS disk and any attached data disks even if your VMs ar ealready stopped.
+You still continue to accrue charges for the Azure storage needed for the VM's OS disk and any attached data disks even if your VMs are already stopped.

 Azure does *not* provide an SLA for services in public preview.

-Public preview is covered Microsoft Customer Support Services.
+Public preview is covered by Microsoft Customer Support Services.
 Private preview is not.

 Public previews are a way to obtain customer feedback on new features.